VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek4/step2.md

 * The keyword "**in**"
 * The sequence to iterate over

+Where while loops are useful when you need to loop other code an unknown number of times.
+For loops are useful for repeating code a specified number of times or to iterate over a sequence.

-The sequence can be a string or a list
+A sequence can be a string or a list.
+## Iterating Over a Sequence
 ```
 fruits = ["apple", "banana", "cherry"]
 for x in fruits: